 Whether your electric grill model uses grill grates or grill plates, the cleaning process is the same.
 They are much easier to clean immediately after use before the grease and food residue can solidify and oxidize.

-Lift off the cooking grates and employ a grill brush along with a scraper to eliminate sizable debris.
+Lift off the cooking grates and employ a grill brush and a scraper to eliminate sizable debris.
 Afterward, place the grates in a spacious basin or sink filled with warm, soapy water.
 Let them soak for a minimum of 15 minutes.
-Subsequently, use a sponge to scrub the grates until they're clean meticulously.
+Subsequently, use a sponge to scrub the grates until they're cleaned meticulously.
 Conclude by rinsing them with fresh water and then drying them using a towel.

 If your electric grill's plates are non-stick, this feature makes cleaning the electric grill much easier.
 But it's important to use gentle methods to avoid damaging the coating.
 To clean an electric grill with a non-stick surface, use a soft brush or cloth to gently remove any loose food particles or residue from the grill plates.
 This step enhances the efficiency of the cleaning process.